 - Support Us

 The first two years of the program involve intensive course, laboratory, and studio work.
 The third and final year of the program consists of a year-long internship at a museum, institution, or private practice.
-At the end of the internship year, students return to campus for a presentation, at which time they receive both the MA degree as well as the CAS (Certificate of Advanced Study).
+At the end of the internship year, students return to campus for a presentation, at which time they receive their dual M.A./M.S. degrees.

 First-year students take courses in paintings, paper, and objects.
 This interdisciplinary approach enriches students’ experience and provides excellent training for the problem solving necessary in conservation.
 Second-year students also work in all areas, but emphasize their chosen areas of specialization.
 All students complete four course sequences in examination and documentation techniques and conservation science.
 This information is integrated into second-year specialization projects.